 The sink/float experiment is a classic one that can be done with just about any materials in almost every environment.

 Begin by taking a walk down the beach to collect objects to test.
-Then, fill a bucket with water from the ocean and drop the objects in to see if they sink or float - super easy!
+Then, fill a bucket with water from the ocean and drop the objects in, seeing if they sink or float—super easy!

-If you want to get really technically fill one bucket with salt water and one with tap water to see if there is a difference between the two!
+If you want to get really technical, fill one bucket with salt water and one with tap water to see if there is a difference between the two!

 We all know that there is salt in the water, but it's super fun to actually see the salt!